djordon/git-autotag-action/README.md

 ## Getting the version from a file

-This action allows the user to customize the command used to get the name of the tag.
-This is done by setting a `version-command` input.
+This action sets the version to get the version tag.
+This can be done by computing the version in another step and passing it to this action.
 Some languages allow you (or require you) to set the version in some config file.
-I've included some example `main.yaml`s with an appropriate `version-command`s.
+I've included some example `main.yaml`s with an appropriate `where we compute the tag`s.

 ### Rust